-Climb up the Sacred Way past the Treasuries and the Temple of Apollo to the stadium - a must for pupils studying Greek religion.
+Climb up the Sacred Way past the Treasuries and the Temple of Apollo to the stadium - a must for groups studying Greek religion.
 The museum contains the ‘Charioteer’ and the sculpture of the Siphnian Treasury.
 Imagine the Oracle where people came to have questions about the future answered.

 Hosios Loukas Monastery